cronecode/graphql-pitch/PITCHME.md

   </div>;
 ```

+### The client wants to know
+- Should I display the Create User Group button?

+### The business rule
+- The Create User Group button should be displayed if the current user is allowed to create user groups.

+### The client needs to ask the server
+- Is the current user allowed to create user groups?

 ---

-### What the client wants to know:
-- Is the current user allowed to manage user groups?

----

-### What the client needs to do:
+### What actually happens
-- UserContainer: get the current user from the server:
+- `UserContainer` requests the current user from the server
+- Server response:
 ```json
 {
   "user": {